submindraikou/ocelot-bot/README.md

 PORT: <number>
 - Set a custom port for your bot, defaults to 5000 if not set.

+ADMINONLY: enabled
+- Turning on admin only mode will only allow admins to use any command.
+- To enable this feature the variable must be set to "enabled"

+EVENT: any event
+- Enabled an event for the bot.

 JAS: enabled
 - Allows for users to use a command to @ specific users (in this case officers of an organization).
 - To enable this feature the variable must be set to "enabled"